SU_A_20

 [r] Quiet here?

-[r] Yes, I am happy here in Belgium, sure!
-It is a different country.
-Other people, but step by step you can be the great … Step by step you can… How should I put it.
+[r] Yes, I am happy here Belgium, certainly!
+It is another country.
+Other people, but step by step you can do the big … Step by step you can … How should I say it.
 Step by step you can reach the top of the mountain.
 I have to work.

 [r] The IT sector is very good.
 The companies then come to Intec for an interview.
-I have given them my CV and if they need an employee, they will call me immediately.
+I gave my resume and if they need an employee, they will call me immediately.

 [i] How is life for your children here in Belgium?
 Good?

-[r] Yes, it is very good for my children here.
+[r] Yes, it is very good here for my children.
 You can find everything here.

-[r] Yes, they speak good Dutch.
-I always ask my children’s teacher, and she says that they speak good Dutch.
-And at the same time they also learn Arabic.
-There is a group of volunteers in Antwerp who learn that.
+[i] Do they speak Arabic and Dutch?
+Yes they speak Dutch well.
+I always asked … I always ask the teacher of my children, and they say they are talking Dutch well. and also at the same time they learn Arabic.
+There is a group of volunteers in Antwerp who learns that.
 My wife goes there with my children every Saturday.
-To teach that to my children.
-It’s important to learn the Arabic language, because that’s my mother tongue.
+To teach my children that.
+It is important to learn the Arabic language, because that is my native language.

-[i] What is the name of this group of volunteers?
+[i] What is the name of that group of volunteers?
+That is called

-[r] It’s called Asalam school.
-Close to Berchem, no not Berchem.
+[r] Asalam School.
+Near Berchem, no not Berchem.
 Close to Plantijn.
 Plantijn in Antwerp.
-Close to the stop of the Lamorinièrestraat.
+Close to the Lamorinièrestraat stop.

 [i] The group of the mosque?